Module API Bus

 Access Control (Consumes)

 Modules must declare which other modules they call in the consumes array.
-Currently in lenient mode — violations log a warning but the call still succeeds.
+Access control is strict by default — undeclared consumption throws a ModuleApiAccessDeniedException.

 {